peastman/statmech/source/statisticaldescription.rst

     Compute :math:`\Omega(E)` for a single free particle in three dimensions.

-    The energy is given by :math:`|\mathbf{p}|^2/2m`.
+    The energy is given by :math:`E=|\mathbf{p}|^2/2m`.
 The microstates are defined by a six dimensional phase space, but since the energy does not depend on the positions, we can ignore them and just consider the three dimensional space of momentum coordinates.

     Each value of :math:`E` corresponds to a two dimensional surface in this three dimensional space, so :math:`\Omega` is proportional to the area of that surface.
-In this case, it is just a sphere:
+In this case, it is just a sphere of radius :math:`|\mathbf{p}|`.
+    Since the surface area of a sphere is equal to :math:`4 \pi r^2`,

     .. math::
         \Omega(E) \propto |\mathbf{p}|^2 \propto E